RobotLocomotion/drake/tools/workspace/doxygen_internal/README.md

       https://www.doxygen.nl/manual/config.html for details.
     * Update the version at the top of the file; this is inserted manually by the project maintainers for clarity and history.
+    * Remove any spurious changes, such as removed comments, quotes, etc.
 6. Run `./doxygen -l` to generate a new `DoxygenLayout.xml` file.
 Drake's copy currently lives in `doc/doxygen_cxx/DoxygenLayout.xml`.
 Unlike the `Doxyfile_CXX.in`, there is no "update" command for this file to maintain